 This step is about finding a brand and picking a domain name.

 When it comes to choosing a name for your business or brand, there's no right and wrong names.
-You can most names work.
+You can make most names work.

 The most important thing is that you know what your brand will stand for and suit your business activity.
 This, requires some creativity on your part.